The Blood Test Every Woman in Her 30s–50s Should Ask for at Her Next Physical

 How to Request and Use the Test

 1. Ask your doctor to include a “TPO Antibody” test at your next physical — even if your thyroid hormone levels have always been “normal.”
+Or you can run it on your own through a direct to consumer blood test company.

 2. Keep a copy of your results so you can track changes over time.